GMLC-TDC/HELICS/docs/user-guide/advanced_topics/orchestration.md

 only need to provide the number of nodes they need for their study.

-Another benefit of using Merlin for HELICS co-simulation is its flexibility to manage complex co-simulations. `pyhlelics` includes functionality to launch HELICS co-simulations using a JSON file that defines the federates of the co-simulation.
+Another benefit of using Merlin for HELICS co-simulation is its flexibility to manage complex co-simulations. `pyhelics` includes functionality to launch HELICS co-simulations using a JSON file that defines the federates of the co-simulation.
 As of this writing it does not have the ability to analyze the data and launch subsequent co-simulations.
 In this type of scenario a user could use Merlin to setup a specification that included an analyze step in the Study step of